 I had no clue why he'd ask such a thing, stammering, "Uh, no. I need to find Remus a special book for Christmas."

 "He said his mother taught Latin.
 Did she write any books?"

 Andrew ran a hand over his silver hair, betraying discomfort.
-"Lois didn't publish much during her career as a teacher."
+"Hope didn't publish much during her career as a teacher."

 My heart sank.
 "Isn't there anything?"